 Creating and Registering Charges in Singapore: Guide for Companies

-As a business owner, you might find yourself needing a loan from the bank to grow your business.
+As a business owner in Singapore, you might find yourself needing a loan from the bank to grow your business.
 When considering whether and how much of a loan to extend to you however, a creditor’s primary concern is always that the loan is repaid.

 The creation and registration of charges is one way by which a creditor can be assured that the debt owed will be repaid.